History

 - Van Morrison records his live record “It’s Too Late to Stop Now…”

-- The Bryds reunite and launch tour with a Troubadour show.
+- The Byrds reunite and launch tour with a Troubadour show.

 - Pointer Sisters make their debut performance.